 “The time spent in quality recess allows children to recover from the school schedule in an unstructured way that allows them to continue traditional indoor classroom lessons with renewed attention. […] distributing children’s efforts between structured and unstructured tasks proves beneficial.”

-Disadvantages of Play Based Learning
+Disadvantages of Unstructured Play for Children

 7. It may not Lead to Learning